 Today, 795 million people around the world, 11 percent of the global population, do not have access to a sufficient supply of safe and nutritious food.
-The United Nations estimates that worldwide demand for food will increase 70 percent by 2050.
+The United Nations estimates that worldwide demand for food will increase 60 percent by 2050.
 Meanwhile, climate change, left unmitigated, could reduce yields by up to ten percent and also make current arable land unfit for agricultural production.

 Establishing global food security is important not only to hundreds of millions of hungry people, but also to the sustainable economic growth of developing nations and the long-term economic prosperity of the United States.
 As we help countries become more food secure and raise incomes, we also expand markets for American producers.
-For example, between fiscal years 2010 and 2014, U.S. agricultural exports to developing countries grew 44.3 percent for developing countries, significantly outpacing the 33.4 percent for developed countries.
+For example, between fiscal years 2005 and 2015, U.S. agricultural exports to developing countries grew 152 percent, significantly outpacing the 83 percent for developed countries.
 Exports to Southeast Asia grew 210 percent while exports to Central and South America grew by 152 and 294 percent, respectively.

 Building Local Capacity, Increasing Productivity, and Improving Markets and Trade